 Public domain is a frequently used term in copyright parlance, yet it isn't defined in copyright statutes.
-Below we provide insight into when something is in the public domain under copyright law.
-This information will help guide you when determining when you need to obtain copyright permissions.
+This article provides insight into when content is in the public domain under copyright law, from both the U.S. and international copyright law perspectives.

-What is the Public Domain?
+What Is the Public Domain?

-Although commonly used in copyright parlance, the phrase "public domain” is not in the U.S. Copyright Act.
-It is, however, commonly used to refer to content that is not protected by copyright law.
+The phrase "public domain" (PD) isn't in the U.S. Copyright Act.
+It is, however, commonly used to refer to content that isn't protected by copyright law.

 Examples of Public Domain Works

-Works in the public domain in the U.S. generally include the following:
+In terms of copyright protection, works in the public domain in the U.S. generally include the following:

 - Titles of books or movies, short phrases and slogans, lettering or coloring